riswords/quiche/README.md

 Quiche is a python implementation of egraphs based on [egraphs-good (egg)](https://egraphs-good.github.io/).

-For usage examples, check out the demo code in demo/demo.py!
+For usage examples, check out the demo code in `demo/egraphs_demo.py`, as well as the `tests` directory: `test_asts.py`, `test_egraph.py`, and `prop_test.py`!

 Additional documentation coming soon!

 ## Installation:

-Currently, Quiche only works with python 3.7, but additional version support will be coming soon.
+Currently, Quiche works with python 3.7-3.10.

 We recommend using venv.
 See [the Python documentation](https://docs.python.org/3/library/venv.html) for venv setup.
-E.g., in Bash:
+E.g., in Bash, you can do the following to set up a python 3.7 virtual environment:

     $ python3.7 -m venv .